2021 Gribskov municipal election

 and Venstre had held the mayor's position in the municipality.
 (Note: counting from the 2007 municipal reform) However, in the 2017 election, local party Nytgribskov had managed to win the mayor's position after an agreement with the Social Democrats and the Red–Green Alliance.

 In this election, Conservatives would become the largest party, the first time for the party in the municipality.
-(Note: from 2007) However, Bent Hansen from Venstre managed to get a majority supporting him as the mayor.
+(Note: from 2007) However, Bent Hansen from Venstre managed to get a majority supporting him as mayor.
 The agreement would be with the Social Democrats, the Social Liberals, Nytgribskov, the Green Left and Red–Green Alliance.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.